Composite High/Low Momentum Blau_HLM

 HLM(q) = HMU(q) - LMD(q)

-- q - number of bars, used in calculation of Up Trend Momentum and Down Trend Momentum;
+- q - Die Anzahl der der Bars, die für die Berechnung des Up Trend Momentum and Down Trend Momentum verwendet werden;

 HLM(q,r,s,u) = EMA(EMA(EMA( HLM(q) ,r),s),u) = EMA(EMA(EMA( HMU(q)-HMD(q) ,r),s),u)